ember-intl/ember-intl/docs/ember-intl/app/templates/docs/getting-started/quickstart.md

 ### Lint templates

-With [`ember-template-lint`](https://github.com/ember-template-lint/ember-template-lint), you can enable the [`no-bare-strings`](https://github.com/ember-template-lint/ember-template-lint/blob/v5.13.0/docs/rule/no-bare-strings.md) rule.
+If your app uses [`ember-template-lint`](https://github.com/ember-template-lint/ember-template-lint), you may want to enable [`no-bare-strings`](https://github.com/ember-template-lint/ember-template-lint/blob/v7.9.3-ember-template-lint/docs/rule/no-bare-strings.md).
 This will help you check if hard-coded texts are present in a template.

 ```js
 /* .template-lintrc.js */